lead service lines

 Public Utilities Committee -

-Staff said WDNR was exploring whether the city could offer homeowners long-term financing for private-side sanitary lateral work instead of requiring full payment within 90 days.
+Staff said the state was exploring whether homeowners could be offered long-term financing for private-side sanitary lateral work instead of requiring full payment within 90 days.

 Public Utilities Committee -

-Staff said the long-term financing concept would require the city to carry debt up to 20 years and to prove reductions in sewer inflow/infiltration, and staff said there was not yet a clear measurement method for that proof.
+Staff said the long-term financing concept would mean the city carries debt for up to 20 years and would need to prove reductions in sewer inflow/infiltration, with no clear measurement method identified yet.

 Public Utilities Committee -

-Staff said new WDNR requirements are driving inspections to identify and document water service line materials, with a deadline of fall 2027.
+Staff said new state requirements are driving inspections to identify and document water service line materials, with a deadline of fall 2027.

 Public Utilities Committee -